jbrisbin/spark-riak-connector/docs/using-connector.md

 #### Create A `StreamingContext`

-Streaming context has only two parameters which are required for minimal configuration.
-The first one is `sparkConf`.Please see [how to create and use `SparkConf`](using-connector.md#configuration-of-spark-context).
-The second required parameter is the `batchDuration` which sets the interval streaming data will be divided into batches: Note the Spark API provides a Milliseconds, Seconds, Minutes, all of which are accepted as this `Duration`.
+The streaming context has only two parameters which are required for minimal configuration.
+The first one is `sparkConf`.
+Please see [how to create and use `SparkConf`](using-connector.md#configuration-of-spark-context) for more information.
+The second required parameter is the `batchDuration` which sets the interval in which streaming data will be divided into batches: Note the Spark API provides a Milliseconds, Seconds, Minutes, all of which are accepted as a `Duration`.
 This `Duration` is not to be confused with the [scala.concurrent.duration.Duration](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.Duration)
 ```scala
     val ssc = new StreamingContext(conf, Seconds(n))
 ```

 #### Creating A Stream

-Create any of the available or custom Spark streams.
+You can create any of the available Spark streams or customize your own streams.
 Please see following [paragraph](http://spark.apache.org/docs/latest/streaming-programming-guide.html#basic-sources) from Spark documentation for more details.

 #### Enable Spark Streaming With Riak

-Enable Riak-related functions on the `StreamingContext`, `DStream` and `RDD`:
+The following enables Riak-related functions on the `StreamingContext`, `DStream` and `RDD`:

 ```scala
     import com.basho.riak.spark.streaming._